 Capt William Tinney

-While working in Nelson, NZ, He met and married Emma Whiting in Nelson's Congregational Church.
-The Whiting family had arrived as early colonists from Alton , Hampshire , via London into Nelson in May 1856, on the Barque Inchinnan.
-Emma's father, Henry, was a local Blacksmith in Nelson .
+While working in Nelson, New Zealand, he met and subsequently married Emma Whiting in Nelson's Congregational Church.
+The Whiting family had arrived as early colonists from Alton, Hampshire, via London into Nelson in May 1856, on the Barque Inchinnan.
+Emma's father, Henry, was a local Blacksmith in Nelson.
 William and Emma moved to Patea after their marriage.

 On 31 March 1899, Captain Tinney of the S.S.
 Aorere, was fined 15 Shillings and costs for employing a seaman without entering into an agreement with him.1

 He served as harbourmaster in Patea and retired due to poor health after 24 years.
-William died November 10th 1930 aged 74 at Patea and is buried at the Old lawn Patea Cemetery ( north west section ) plot 431 next to Wife Emma (nee Whiting)and son George.
+William died November 10 1930 aged 74 at Patea and is buried at the Old lawn Patea Cemetery (north west section) plot 431 next to wife Emma (nee Whiting) and son George.